apollographql/apollo-server/docs/source/federation/implementing.md

 ## Defining a federated service

-Converting an existing schema into a federated service is the first step in buliding a federated graph.
+Converting an existing schema into a federated service is the first step in building a federated graph.
 To do this, we'll use the `buildFederatedSchema()` function from the `@apollo/federation` package.

 Let's start with a basic Apollo Server and make the switch: